 Having your customers’ information linked with other processes is essential for successful business automation.
 For example, if you want to send a proposal or a bill to your customer, you should have all the necessary information in one place.

 A great customer relationship management tool predicts all your requirements: See the list of 20 CRM features that help to increase your sales.

 Let’s look at an example: You want to send to a customer a proposal for 100 units of your new product.
 First, you create the proposal based on the data from your product database, using a pre-designed PDF template.

 Next, you want to forward your offer to the customer.
 Luckily, you have their contact information already available in the same software solution.
 You just type in their name and all the information with their name, company and address is automatically added to the proposal document.
 The software will use their email to forward your proposal in a moment’s notice.

 While in Scoro you can insert your customer database and link it with other business processes really easily, it’s not always as simple.

-Imagine you’re using a customer relationship management (CRM) tool and another software for time billing and proposals.
+Imagine you’re using CRM software and another software for time billing and proposals.
 If that’s the case, you need to set up integrations between these tools to enable quick data exchange.

 You can automate many work processes by using the right software.
 Making all your data accessible in one system is the key to time-saving business automation.